The Hebrew name ha’Adón Yahwshúa ha’Mashíach

 devolved into English as the Lord Jesus the Christ.

 How so?
 First, Yahwshúa, was abbreviated in writing as Y’Shúa or Yeshúa a few times, even though it was speaking of the same person.
 There is no reason to think that the pronunciation was changed.
-The abbreviation was transliterated into Greek to Latin and then to English.
+The abbreviation was transliterated into Greek and Latin and then to English.
 So, it ended up in the hybrid form of Jesus.
 The form Y’Shúa or Yeshúa was an abbreviated way to write the original name.
 But, it was pronounced as, YahwShúa—it was anglicized as Joshua and some write it now days as Yahshua.
 However, YahwShúa, is a slightly fuller rounded sound on the first syllable than Yahshua, utilizing all three of the dual consonant-vowel letters YHWH/IAUE as a triphthong.
 It has come down to us in the hybrid form of Jesus, via Greek lettering and grammatical rules.

 And I saw, and lo!
 [Yahwshúa] the Lamb, standing upon the mount Zion––and with him, 144,000,

 having his name and his father’s name –Yahweh– written upon their foreheads.
 Rev. 14:1